 Simple English definitions for legal terms

-Read a random definition: bare ownership
+Read a random definition: prior preferred stock

 A governing document is a written set of rules or guidelines that define how an organization is run.
 It can include things like a charter, articles of incorporation, a constitution, bylaws, and rules.
 These documents establish the authority and governance of the organization and are used to prove facts in legal proceedings.
 A governing document is the most authoritative source of information about an organization's structure and operations.